Office Meal Program

 Hopefully, we didn’t scare you away with those questions, because there is no need to worry about any of that with Chewse.
 With every hosted meal we serve, we’ll also bring compostable plates, napkins and eating utensils, tray holders, serving utensils, table cloth, and Sterno flames to keep your food warm.

 Lunchrooms can get messy, but we won’t let that happen on our watch!
 Our host will keep the serving area neat and will clean up the buffet table after each meal.
 One tip: if you don’t already have them, you may want to order the proper receptacles for compost and recycling, since everything we provide is compostable!

 FIVE – Chewse, take the wheel.

 We hear you, planning a company event can be stressful, but an office meal program doesn’t have to be.
 It doesn’t take much to set up your meal program with Chewse.

-You simply share with us your dietary restrictions and food preferences, work out the logistics with our meal team (occasions, times, delivery logistics, and the number of diners), and our platform does the rest.
+All you have to do is share with us your dietary restrictions and food preferences, work out the logistics with our meal team (occasions, times, delivery logistics, and the number of diners), and our platform does the rest.
 Our platform also integrates with slack and Google calendars so that you and your team always know what’s for lunch!

 Now, pat yourself on the back, you’ve just set up a meal program!